numpy/numpy/doc/neps/new-iterator-ufunc.rst

     the iterator by calling ``NpyIter_ResetToIterIndexRange`` and
     iterating over the full range.

+    When using the iterator in multi-threaded code or in code not holding the Python GIL, care must be taken to only call functions which are safe in that context.  ``NpyIter_Copy`` cannot be safely called without the Python GIL, because it increments Python references.
+The ``Reset*`` and some other functions may be safely called by passing in the ``errmsg`` parameter as non-NULL, so that the functions will pass back errors through it instead of setting a Python exception.

 ``int NpyIter_UpdateIter(NpyIter *iter, npy_intp i, npy_uint32 op_flags, NPY_CASTING casting, PyArray_Descr *dtype)`` **UNIMPLEMENTED**

     Updates the i-th operand within the iterator to possibly have a new